kadarakos/python-course/README.md

 # Python Programming for the Humanities

-For installation instructions for various platforms, see the file installation-instructions.txt .
+Download this repository by clicking "Download ZIP" on this page.
+For installation instructions for various platforms, see the file installation-instructions.txt in your folder.

 ## Opening the Interactive Notebooks